ChiruGit/CaseStudy1_MS_SMU_DS/USBeers.md

 # 7. Is there a relationship between the bitterness of the beer and its alcoholic content?
 Draw a scatter plot.

+## I will use ggplot with alcoholic content on X axis and bitterness unit on Y axis

 ```r
 knitr::opts_chunk$set(echo = TRUE, include = TRUE, warning = FALSE)